-In our experience, some firms establish a separate entity to provide unregulated products and services.
+Experience shows that some firms establish a separate entity to provide unregulated products and services.

-Also see 12.2 Local Regulators' Approach to Blockchain in relation to future possible changes in the regulatory perimeter with respect to crypto-assets, including HM Treasury consultations on extending the UK financial promotions requirements under FSMA to unregulated crypto-assets and on the UK regulatory approach to crypto-assets and stablecoins.
+See 12.2 Local Regulators' Approach to Blockchain in relation to future possible changes in the regulatory perimeter with respect to crypto-assets, including HM Treasury consultations on extending the UK financial promotions requirements under FSMA to unregulated crypto-assets and on the UK regulatory approach to crypto-assets and stablecoins.